Likelihood-informed Model Reduction for Bayesian Inference of Static Structural Loads: Examples

-Similar to the previous problem (\Cref{sec:bar}), we consider $m=10$ noisy observations of the translational degrees of freedom (settlements) chosen randomly from a uniform distribution along the length of the beam and an observation noise of $\mathbf{\Gamma}_{\text{obs}}=10^{-5}\cdot\mathbf{I}_m$.
+Similar to the previous problem (\Cref{sec:bar}), we consider $m=10$ noisy observations of the translational degrees of freedom (settlements) chosen randomly from a uniform distribution along the length of the beam and an observation noise of $\mathbf{\Gamma}_{\text{obs}}=\sigma_{\text{obs}}^2\cdot\mathbf{I}_m$ with $\sigma_{\text{obs}}=0.05$ as $5\%$ of the maximum mean displacement.
 The locations of the observed degrees of freedom are fixed once drawn and kept for all measurement samples (see \Cref{fig:tunnel}).
 We draw realizations from the distribution of the measurements defined by the prior distribution of $\mathbf{f}$ and the observation noise.
-The signal to noise ratio is $99\%$.
 The quality of the posterior mean approximation is assessed by \eqref{eq:meanMetric} for $N_{\text{rep}}=200$ independent sample observations.
 The posterior covariance approximations is assessed with \eqref{eq:foerstnerMetric} and does not depend on data.

 We again perform a study of the number of snapshots needed to compute a POD basis that yields accurate posterior approximation.
 Similar to \Cref{sec:bar}, the snapshots are generated by solutions $\mathbf{u}^{(i)}$ of the discretized PDE for samples of $\mathbf{f}^{(i)}$ drawn from its prior distribution for $i=1,...,N$. \Cref{fig:errorTunnelPOD} shows the singular value decay (left) and the projection error $\Vert\mathbf{u}^{(j)}-\bm\Phi_r\bm\Phi_r^\top\mathbf{u}^{(j)}\Vert_2$ (right) of POD-reduced models for increasing number of samples $N$ used to calculate the POD basis from $N=10$ to $N=500$ over a test set of $200$ samples $\mathbf{u}^{(j)}$.
 The singular values represent the energy of the POD basis and the sum of neglected singular values gives an upper error bound of the projection error of the reduced model.
 The projection error is a common measure to assess the performance of reduced models by comparing the projected and reconstructed state to the full state.
 Since $m=10$, we are only interested in the performance for $r\le10$.
 Based on \Cref{fig:errorTunnelPOD}, we conclude that $N=10$ samples are enough to build the POD-reduced model as more samples do not improve the quality in that range.